 8. Settlement Day!

-You can breathe a sigh of relief and write an awesome testimonial for your
+You can breathe a sigh of relief and write an awesome testimonial for your short sale processing company.

 How Long Does a Short Sale Take?

 In the very best case scenario, a short sale can take 2-3 months.
 This timeframe is common when a strong offer is submitted along with the short sale package or shortly after the home is listed for sale.

 In nightmare situations, where the short sale is being processed incorrectly, it can take up to 12 months!
 This is common when traditional listing agents or buyers attempt to take on the short sale themselves.
 Real estate agents are experts in marketing properties and procuring buyers, but typically lack the short sale knowledge and follow up systems in place to effectively facilitate the complex process.

 Short Sale Timeline for the Seller

 - Submitting and processing third party authorization: 1-5 business days

 - Completing short sale package: 1-7 business days